aario/dmenu/README.md

 * dmenu_win    Displays a list of window titles instead of commands and then switches to selected window
 * dmenu_vol    Displays volume percentages from 0 to 100% and sends it to amixer to set 'Master' channel
 * dmenu_media  Sends media player commands!
 Play/Pause, Previous, Next, etc.
+* dmenu_custom Displays of a list of custom scripts located in $HOME/.dwm/custom_scripts
 * lines        Default value of lines in config.def.h is now set to 10.
 Originally it was 0.

 ![Screenshot](screenshot.png?raw=true "Fully CPU Based No OpenGL Static Blur Effect")